 States Lead on Surprise Medical Billing Protections, Congress Poised to Follow

 States are at the forefront of protecting consumers from surprise medical balance billing, which occurs when consumers are billed for the balance of services they unexpectedly receive from an out-of-network provider or facility.
-More than half of all states have enacted some level of protections and congress is now considering a federal approach to address surprise balance bills.
+More than half of all states have enacted some level of protections and Congress is now considering proposals to address surprise balance bills.

-Three bills have been introduced in the Senate, each differs in which insurer and provider markets are targeted, how reimbursements are handled, and the exact circumstances in which consumers are protected.
-All three bills include potentially significant roles for states by:
+Several bills have been introduced in the House and Senate, and each differs in defining which insurer market is targeted, how reimbursements are handled, and the exact circumstances in which consumers are protected.
+All of the bills include potentially significant roles for states by:

 - Defaulting to state laws, if they exist, in lieu of federal laws;